-In order to enter these classes, one must take at least one Enlightenment Intensive.
+As a result of what happened above, in order to enter these classes, one must be enrolled in the Meditation/Contemplation courses.
 This prerequisite may seem excessive and I have thought about it for a long time, but my experience is that it is necessary.
 There are many reasons for this, but there is one that made it clear to me and forced me make this requirement.

 The Discovery of ‘Beingness’

 The term ‘beingness’ has many meanings.
 This suggests that one person’s notion of it may be very different from another person.
 So, let’s be as clear as possible.
 The best way to describe what I mean is that the Enlightenment Intensive often results in two very important discoveries.

 1. That we are not just physical bodies whose existence is over when we die.
 Some use the term ‘Soul’ to describe this.
 It doesn’t matter what term we use.
 What seems to matter most is that before we can be willing to begin real, difficult work on ourselves, we must know what is at stake.
 Theory and belief are valid starting points, but they are not enough to become willing to give the great effort needed to move towards a real paradigm shift.

 2. That the first process for us is this.
 We must discover what exactly we are up against in our work of spiritual transformation.
 The E.I. often creates the necessary conditions for this to be realized.